Antitrust Litigation 2025 Comparisons

 Procedural Rules

-By integrating and expanding upon the 2012 Provisions of the Supreme People’s Court on Several Issues Concerning the Application of Law in the Trial of Civil Disputes Arising from Monopolistic Conduct, the Judicial Interpretation on Monopoly-related Disputes, consisting of 51 articles, introduces comprehensive and detailed regulations that span both procedural and substantive aspects of antitrust civil litigation.
+By integrating and expanding upon the 2012 Provisions of the Supreme People’s Court on Several Issues Concerning the Application of Law in the Trial of Civil Disputes Arising from Monopolistic Conduct, the New Judicial Interpretation – consisting of 51 articles – introduces comprehensive and detailed regulations that span both the procedural and substantive aspects of antitrust civil litigation.

-Regarding procedural issues, jurisdictional rules for cases concerning overseas monopolistic behaviours and arbitration agreements are clarified, the burden of proof is set in a more reasonable manner, and the mechanism strengthening cooperation between judicial practices and law enforcement activities is vigorously advocated.
-As to the substantive issue, some hot issues often arising in recent antitrust practice have also been further clarified and guided in the Judicial Interpretation on Monopoly-related Disputes, such as the single economic entity theory, the assessment of vertical restraints, the assessment of concerted practice, the definition method of a relevant market, and the determination of market dominance, etc.
+Regarding procedural issues, jurisdictional rules for cases concerning overseas monopolistic behaviour and arbitration agreements are clarified, the burden of proof is set in a more reasonable manner, and the mechanism strengthening co-operation between judicial practices and law enforcement activities is vigorously advocated.
+As to the substantive aspect, some hot issues arising frequently in recent antitrust practice have also been further clarified and subject to guidance in the New Judicial Interpretation, such as the single economic entity theory, the assessment of vertical restraints, the assessment of concerted practice, the definition method of a relevant market, and the determination of market dominance.

 Recent Representative Cases

-To fully leverage the guiding role of landmark cases and correctly apply the new Judicial Interpretation on Monopoly-related Disputes on antitrust civil litigation, the SPC released several recently concluded notable antitrust cases on the same day.
-Some of the key cases are summarised below.
+To fully leverage the exemplary and guiding role of judicial adjudication in safeguarding and realising fair competition, the SPC recently released four antitrust model cases in September 2024.
+Some of the key cases are summarised here.

-Article 60 of the AML states that an undertaking that carries out monopoly acts and causes losses to others will bear civil liability under the Law.
-According to Article 43 of the Judicial Interpretation on Monopoly-related Disputes, the court may order the undertaking that conducted monopolistic behaviour to bear civil liabilities such as ceasing infringement and compensating for losses based on the defendant’s claims and facts ascertained.
-Article 48 of the Judicial Interpretation on Monopoly-related Disputes and Article 153 of the Civil Code, where the clauses of the contracts, the resolutions or the articles of association of trade associations involved in lawsuits violate the mandatory provisions of the AML or other laws and administrative regulations, the court will rule such clauses or documents as invalid.
+Article 60 of the AML states that an undertaking that carries out monopoly acts and causes losses to others will bear civil liability under the AML.
+According to Article 43 of the New Judicial Interpretation, the court may order the undertaking that conducted monopolistic behaviour to bear civil liabilities such as ceasing infringement and compensating for losses based on the plaintiff’s claims and facts ascertained.
+Per Article 48 of the New Judicial Interpretation and Article 153 of the Civil Code, where the clauses of the contracts, the resolutions or the articles of association of trade associations involved in lawsuits violate the mandatory provisions of the AML or other laws and administrative regulations, the court will rule such clauses or documents as invalid.

 In terms of the types of claims, both standalone and follow-on claims are available.
-Article 2 of the Judicial Interpretation on Monopoly-related Disputes stipulates that the plaintiff may directly file an antitrust lawsuit to the court or file a civil lawsuit after the decision of the AML enforcement agency that monopolistic conduct exists takes effect.
+Article 2 of the New Judicial Interpretation stipulates that the plaintiff may directly file an antitrust lawsuit to the court or file a civil lawsuit after the decision of the AML enforcement agency that monopolistic conduct exists takes effect.
 If the filed case satisfies the acceptance criteria stipulated by the laws, the court will accept the case.
-However, the second paragraph of Article 2 also provides that the court will not accept a case where the plaintiff files the lawsuit merely requesting the court to confirm that the defendant’s specific act constitutes monopoly but does not request the defendant to bear civil liability.
+However, the second paragraph of Article 2 also provides that the court will not accept a case where the plaintiff merely files the lawsuit asking the court to confirm that the defendant’s specific act constitutes monopoly but does not ask the defendant to bear civil liability.

-According to Article 4 of the Judicial Interpretation on Monopoly-related Disputes, first instance monopoly disputes are handled centrally by intellectual property courts and intermediate people’s courts determined by the SPC.
-For appeals against first instance monopoly litigation, the second instance case will be handled by the Intellectual Property Court of the SPC.
+According to Article 4 of the New Judicial Interpretation, first-instance monopoly disputes are handled centrally by IP courts and intermediate people’s courts determined by the SPC.
+For appeals against first-instance monopoly litigation, the second-instance case will be handled by the Intellectual Property Court of the SPC.

-According to Article 10 of the Judicial Interpretation on Monopoly-related Disputes, if the AML enforcement authority has confirmed the existence of a monopolistic practice and this decision has not been challenged through administrative litigation within the statutory period, or if it has been upheld by an effective ruling of a court, the plaintiff in a related civil monopoly dispute case is not required to provide further evidence to prove these facts, unless there is sufficient evidence to the contrary.
+According to Article 10 of the New Judicial Interpretation, if the AML enforcement authority has confirmed the existence of a monopolistic practice and this decision has not been challenged through administrative litigation within the statutory period or it has been upheld by an effective ruling of a court, the plaintiff in a related civil monopoly dispute case is not required to provide further evidence to prove these facts ‒ unless there is sufficient evidence to the contrary.
 In addition, Article 114 of the Interpretation of the Supreme People’s Court on the Application of the Civil Procedure Law of the People’s Republic of China (the “Judicial Interpretation of the Civil Procedure Law”) also provides that matters recorded in instruments prepared by national authorities or other organisations with lawful social management functions will be deemed true, unless there is sufficient contrary evidence to overturn them.

-Accordingly, an effective decision made by a national competition authority (NCA) and the facts determined therein would have probative value to serve as the basis for the plaintiff to file follow-on litigation.
+Accordingly, an effective decision made by the NCA and the facts determined therein would have probative value to serve as the basis for the plaintiff to file follow-on litigation.
 The probative value of the NCA’s effective decision has also been confirmed in judicial practice.
-In a recent case, Miao Chong v SAIC-GM, the SPC affirmed the probative value of NCA decisions in follow-on claims.
+In the model antitrust cases, the “Natural Gas Company Tying Arrangement” case and Miao Chong v SAIC-GM, the SPC affirmed the probative value of NCA decisions in follow-on claims.

-An NCA cannot intervene in damages actions on its own initiative but only participate in the follow-on litigation at the request of the courts.
-As provided in the Judicial Interpretation on Monopoly-related Disputes, the courts may request the NCA that has made the penalty decision explain the relevant circumstances if necessary.
+An NCA cannot intervene in damages actions on its own initiative but can only participate in the follow-on litigation at the request of the courts.
+As provided in the New Judicial Interpretation, the courts may ask the NCA that has made the penalty decision to explain the relevant circumstances if necessary.

-As for the decisions of foreign NCAs, they may only serve as reference to the court, which may only have limited influence.
+As for the decisions of foreign NCAs, they may only serve as reference for the court and have limited influence.

 Burden of Proof

-When it comes to antitrust civil lawsuits, the Judicial Interpretation on Monopoly-related Disputes provides more specific rules on allocation of burden of proof in several scenarios.
+When it comes to antitrust civil lawsuits, the New Judicial Interpretation provides more specific rules on the allocation of the burden of proof in several scenarios.

 Horizontal monopoly agreements